EnriqueDoster/MEG_intro_stats_course/README.md

   * There is 1 "deliverable" per step.
 Some steps require something be sent to "meglab.metagenomics@gmail.com" or will have a link to a corresponding set of questions.

 ### Techie time
-We wholeheartedly encourage students to independently troubleshoot the majority of problems they encounter using resources like:
+We wholeheartedly encourage students to independently troubleshoot the majority of problems they might encounter by:
-* google (or other search engine)
+* googling it (or using another search engine)
-* our slackgroup channel #2020-stats-tutorial-group
+* getting help from other students by using our slackgroup channel #2020-stats-tutorial-group
-* Bioinformatic forums such as (stackoverflow.com, biostars.org, seqanswers.com, etc.)
+* searching bioinformatic forums such as (stackoverflow.com, biostars.org, seqanswers.com, etc.)

 In addition, we will have "techie time" every Thursday at 12pm MST on Slack to help address any ongoing issues.